Skip to main content

 UK will build off a successful pilot with the College of Arts and Sciences.
 The goal is to identify former students who qualify for the new Bachelor of Liberal Studies program and expand the model to other colleges.

 “We are delighted to fund these high-impact proposals,” Aaron Thompson, president of CPE, said.
-“In
+“In times of scarce resources, targeting

 By Lindsey Piercy